perdacherMartin/hilbertJoin/README.md

 - To run our Hilbert-Join your hardware needs to support AVX-512 instructions.
 - GNU compiler version >= 5.1

-### AVX-512 instructions

-- If we apply our Hilbert-curve in Intel or GNU compilers, auto-vectorization will get eliminated.
-Nevertheless, we belive that future compilers will profit from the locality assumptions of the Hilbert curve.

 To explicitly ensure, that CMake will use the GNU compiler use: